 Mikhail Tsvet In 1901 invented this method while working on plant pigments.
 He separated carotenoid pigments and chlorophyll using this method.

-It works on the principle that when the mobile phase moves upwards through the stationary phase, the components of a mixture in the mobile phase (either liquid or gas) are adsorbed in stationary phase (solid) for separation of components.
+It works on the principle that when the mobile phase moves upwards through the stationary phase, the components of a mixture in the mobile phase (either liquid or gas) are adsorbed in the stationary phase (solid) for the separation of components.